 Life is complicated underwater.
 How do you disappear on a bustling coral reef, “see” in a muddy river bottom, raise offspring in a lake full of predators, or find food at the bottom of the ocean?
 Only one group of vertebrates has solved all of these questions: fish.
-Fish have adapted to every known underwater habitat, from the deserts of Death Valley to the ice shelves of Antarctica.
+Fish have adapted to every known underwater habitat, from the tiny pools in the deserts of Death Valley to the ice shelves of Antarctica.
 Fish can fly, walk on land, play dead, glow in the dark, sense heartbeats buried in the sand, and communicate with hidden messages.
 No wonder there are more species of fish than there are all other vertebrates combined!
 This course will explore the many ways fish have adapted to their complex, challenging environments, and how and why biologists study these adaptations.

 There are many ways to characterize an animal’s fitness--we will cover physiological, sensory, biomechanical, anatomical, and behavioral adaptations to underwater environments.
-Students will dissect fish and view museum collections in order to solidify the connections between fish, their adaptations, and their habitats.
-Outside of class, students will read original research articles to discuss, critique, and build upon these ideas in class, while learning how to approach primary scientific literature.
+You will dissect fish and view museum collections in order to solidify the connections between fish, their adaptations, and their habitats.
+Outside of class, you will read original research articles to discuss, critique, and build upon these ideas in class, while learning how to approach primary scientific literature.

 On-Campus Supplemental Fee: $75

 There are no prerequisites for this class, however you should have an interest in biology and a willingness to think quantitatively, as some of the labs will involve data analysis.
 Prior exposure to a basic biology or evolution course is a plus but is not required.
 You should be willing to take a hands-on approach in labs, which will include the opportunity to dissect fish and handle museum specimens.
 Please be advised that this course focuses on fish biology, and is not a general 'marine biology' course: we do not discuss marine mammals.